|

 Salzburg, Austria

 Just over an hour by train, Salzburg is known for being Mozart’s hometown and the filming location for the Sound of Music.
 We loved it!
-Read more about Salzburg in my post here!
+We traveled on our own but a guided tour is a great option if you want everything done for you!

 Two Sights Built by King Ludwig II